 Again, each person's grief journey is different.
 When we are experiencing the loss of a son or daughter we may go through a range of feelings, sensations and thoughts.
 We may judge ourselves for doing grief wrong or for something we did or didn't do that we feel contributed to the loss.
 Working through these feelings and judgements are a major part of the work people do at our Grief and Loss Retreats.

-We offer Grief, Loss and Difficult Emotions Retreats about 10 times a year, mostly in Massachusetts but also in Florida and California.
+We offer Grief, Loss and Difficult Emotions Retreats about 6 times a year, mostly in Massachusetts but also in Florida and sometimes in California.
 People come to these retreats for a variety of reasons, including the loss of a son or daughter.
-All are there because they are experiencing intense emotional pain.

 The retreats are centered on specific Principles and Skills Of Loving.
 We grieve because we loved.
 Participants practice these skills with each other at the retreat, which creates a powerful healing environment.

 The retreats are body-oriented.
 Feelings live in our bodies and minds, and most therapeutic approaches focus just on the mind.
-We don't ignore thoughts, but we understand that it is through our bodies that we feel our emotions...we cry to help heal grief, we shake and shiver to heal fear, etc..
+We don't ignore thoughts, but we understand that it is through our bodies that we feel our emotions...we cry to help heal grief, we shake and shiver to heal fear, etc.

 We try to keep our costs as low as we can and often have some tuition assistance available to those who need it.